sskaje/mh/README.md

 # MH

+MH: Memory Hacker v0.1-1
-A memory editor for iOS/macOS with Javascript support.
+A memory editor for iOS/macOS with JavaScript support.

 ## Requirement